-Offered through the National Centre for Farmer Health and Deakin University's School of Medicine in Trimester 1, 2021, this unit will be delivered online as a five-day intensive program from

-22 - 26 February from Western District Health Service, Hamilton, Western Victoria.
+Offered through the National Centre for Farmer Health and Deakin University's School of Medicine in Trimester 1, 2021, this unit will be delivered in residential mode as a five-day intensive program from 22 - 26 February at Western District Health Service, Hamilton, Western Victoria.
 Assessment and tutoring will be completed off campus over the remainder of the trimester using CloudDeakin.
 Student places in this unit are strictly limited to 25.